 A hormone secreted by the pituitary that can trigger ovulation to occur.
 This can also be manufactured in a laboratory and given as a medication.

-Phase of the menstrual cycle that follows the follicular phase, in which the endometrium is accepting of a fertilized egg and growth of the corpus luteum occurs; typically lasts for 10-14 days.
+The phase of the menstrual cycle that follows the follicular phase, during which the endometrium is accepting of a fertilized egg (embryo).

-OHSS is a medical complication that may occur after gonadotropin use as with IVF.
-In its severest form, OHSS is characterized by ovarian enlargement and a build-up of fluid in the abdomen (ascities), chest cavity (pleural effusion), or around the heart (pericardial effusion).
+OHSS is a medical complication that may occur after gonadotropin use.
+In its severest form, OHSS is characterized by ovarian enlargement and a collection of fluid in the abdomen (ascites), chest cavity (pleural effusion), or around the heart (pericardial effusion).
 It affects blood electrolyte levels, liver, and kidney function and puts the patient at greater risk for blood clots.
 Patients may experience abdominal discomfort, nausea, vomiting, weight gain, decreased urine production, shortness of breath, or pelvic pain.
-If you experience these or have any concerns always contact your physician immediately.
+If you experience these symptoms or have any concerns, contact your physician immediately.
 Complications of OHSS can be FATAL.

-Glass or plastic transparent tube used in measuring or transferring small amounts of liquid.
-Used with ICSI.
+A transparent glass or plastic tube used in measuring or transferring small amounts of liquid.

 A female hormone produced by the corpus luteum after ovulation and/or by the placenta during pregnancy.
 It prepares the lining of the endometrium for potential implantation of an embryo.

 A medical specialist who has completed four years of college followed by four years of medical school.
-The physician then completes an obstetric and gynecology residency, followed by a two to three year fellowship training in Reproductive Endocrinology.
-This advanced training includes experience in infertility, laparoscopy and microsurgery, endocrinology, menopausal problems, and endometriosis.
+The physician then completes a residency in Obstetrics and Gynecology and a subsequent two to three year fellowship in Reproductive Endocrinology and Infertility.